 - Heavy for its size

-We’ve put these five electric power cleaners through our own personal tests, comparing PSI, durability, stability, features, and performance.
+We’ve put these five top rated electric power cleaners through our own personal tests, comparing PSI, durability, stability, features, and performance.
 With these criteria, the Stanley SLP2050 (Amazon link) is our selection for the best electric pressure washer.

 What we really love is the fact you can detach the power unit for much more portability than any other model.
 The cart is also large and stable, and the parts are well made, with brass connector fittings.
 You’ll have this machine for a long time.

 The final score: Either of these two power washers will ensure you’ll have your place cleaned up in no time.